tokenika/eosfactory/docs/sphinx/source/cases/02_wallet/case.md

 * An account object named `master` is created and its keys are stored in the wallet.
 * Similarly, account objects named `alice` and `carol` are created and their keys are stored in the wallet.

-You can now stop the local testnet:
+You can now stop the local testnet and exit Python CLI:

 ```
 stop()
 ```

-And exit Python CLI:

 ```
 exit()